sdb/sdb/README.md

-The Django project for my personal site.
-Still in early development stages ...
+The Django project for my previous personal website.
+The project is discontinued and replaced by a website powered by Jekyll and GitHub Pages.